 The amounts recorded as the value of donated services represents the compensation that would be paid if non-volunteers were to occupy these positions.
 Contributions are recognized if the services received (a) create or enhance non-financial assets or (b) require specialized skills and are provided by individuals possessing these skills.
 The services of those not meeting these criteria are not recognized in the financial statements.
+There were no contributed services during the years ended December 31, 2022 and 2021.

-Revenue from contracts with customers, disaggregated by type, during the years ended December 31, 2021 and 2020 is depicted on the face of the statements of activities.
+Revenue from contracts with customers, disaggregated by type, during the years ended December 31, 2022 and 2021 is depicted on the face of the statements of activities.

 The majority of the Association's revenues are derived from membership dues, rental revenues, and program fees.
 The performance obligation for providing these services is satisfied over time because the customers are receiving and consuming the services as they are provided by the Association.
 Membership dues are recognized net of discounts.
 Progress is measured using the practical expedient under the output method resulting in the recognition of revenue in the amount for which the Association has a right to invoice.
 The Association also has sale of supplies and services.
 The performance obligations for providing these services are satisfied at a point in time because the customer receives benefit upon a certain event occurring.
 Interest income is recorded in the year in which it is earned.
-Membership dues, rental revenues, and program fees totaled \$10,357,440 and \$8,241,594 during the years ended December 31, 2021 and 2020, respectively.
+Membership dues, rental revenues, and program fees totaled \$13,426,210 and \$10,095,400 during the years ended December 31, 2022 and 2021, respectively.